snonux/foo.zone/gemfeed/2022-05-27-perl-is-still-a-great-choice.md

 # Perl is still a great choice

-> Published by Paul at 2022-05-27, Comic source: XKCD
+> Published by Paul at 2022-05-27, last updated at 2022-12-10 Comic source: XKCD

 [![./2022-05-27-perl-is-still-a-great-choice/regular_expressions.png](./2022-05-27-perl-is-still-a-great-choice/regular_expressions.png)](./2022-05-27-perl-is-still-a-great-choice/regular_expressions.png)

 Perl (the Practical Extraction and Report Language) is a battle-tested, mature, multi-paradigm dynamic programming language.
 Note that it's not called PERL, neither P.E.R.L. nor Pearl.
-"Perl" is the name of the language and "perl" the name of the interpreter or the interpreter command.
+"Perl" is the name of the language and `perl` the name of the interpreter or the interpreter command.

 Unfortunately (it makes me sad), Perl's popularity has been declining over the last years as Google trends shows:

 [![./2022-05-27-perl-is-still-a-great-choice/googletrendsperl.jpg](./2022-05-27-perl-is-still-a-great-choice/googletrendsperl.jpg)](./2022-05-27-perl-is-still-a-great-choice/googletrendsperl.jpg)

 So why is that?
-Once the de-facto standard super-glue language for the web nowadays seems to have a bad repetition.
+Once the de-facto standard super-glue language for the web nowadays seems to have a bad reputation.
 Often, people state:

 * Perl is a write-only language.
 Nobody can read Perl code.
 * Perl?
 Isn't it abandoned?
 It's still at version 5!